Vectorlee/binary_reverse_lib/README.md

                    -----    makefile

 The 'source/' contains all the .cpp files, the 'include/' contains all the .h files.
-The floder 'xed-ia32/' contains the extra lib we use inorder to conduct our analysis.
+The folder 'xed-ia32/' contains the extra lib we use inorder to conduct our analysis.
 The lib, named 'x86 XED', helps to decode the instruction and get the operand.

 ##3.
 Usage